KarimElgammal/analytics_cup_research/docs/methodology.md

 ### Overview

-The tool includes optional AI-generated scouting recommendations using GitHub Models API (Phi-4 or GPT-4o-mini).
+The tool includes optional AI-generated scouting recommendations using GitHub Models (Phi-4, GPT-4o-mini) or HuggingFace Inference API (Llama 3.1/3.2, Qwen 2.5, SmolLM3, Gemma 2).
 These insights contextualise the similarity rankings with human-readable analysis.

 ### How It Works